sachin-india/CH3_endassign/README.md

 * Finally, the mean of each variable is calculated based on subject and activity, sorted and then saved in Indy_Tidy_Data using aggregate, arrange and write.table command.

 The final indendent data file created by the code is called Indy_Tidy_Data.txt

+The details of the variables, data, and any transformations performed on data are provided in CookBook.md file.